aka: Word Mangler

 - The Medicine Seller from Mononoke does a malapropism in the 6th episode by mixing up two different Japanese idioms.
 Justified in that it's more than a bit apparent he's Not Quite Human.

 - Bankotsu from InuYasha is a rare villainous example.
-One of his first scenes has him messing up the kanji he's supposed to write in a letter to an old enemy and asking one of his partners for help.
+One of his first scenes has him messing up the kanji he's supposed to write in a letter to an old enemy several times, and he ultimately has to ask The Evil Genius from his group for help.

 - At one point in Ah!
 My Goddess, Skuld is attempting to purchase a mannequin from a store.
 She offers all the money she has, and says that if it's not enough she'll sell her body.
 Cue shocked silence from all involved (Skuld appears to be a little girl, after all) until her older sister Belldandy informs her that the proper saying is "I'll work it off."